 Film photography is all about having fun, connecting with the camera, and making images that look and feel truer to life than digital photography.
-Many photographers feel more of a connection to their film photos because it’s a medium that you make with your hands.
+Film is tangible and more artisanal in nature than digital photography, which is a big reason why film is resurging so quickly.

-The digital revolution was awesome for professional photographers, but the Analog Revitalization has brought fun back into photography.
+The digital revolution was awesome for professional photographers, but the Analog Revitalization promises to make photography fun again.
 So here’s the best advice for photographers who want to start shooting film!

 1. Look for a camera in your parents’ or grandparents’ house